 If you’re sick of sneezing every time you enter your home, there are ways you can take control your allergies.
 From eliminating the allergens in your home to using medication, there are a couple of ways to help reduce your allergy symptoms.

 From over-the-counter antihistamines and nasal sprays to prescribed medications, there are several options for reducing your allergy symptoms.
 If you visit an allergy specialist, they’ll be able to determine your allergy triggers and prescribe the appropriate medication or solution.Back to resources page

-"The special for '3 rooms for $56' is conditional on the area of the carpet measuring to 29 square metres or under, and being of good condition.
+"The special for 3 rooms is conditional on the area of the carpet measuring up to 29 square metres, and being of good condition.
 Heavy staining and lighter colour carpets might cost a small additional fee."